Taania Williams

 Now working as a form and humanities teacher at Manurewa Intermediate, she loves teaching Year 7 and 8 students at the very school she once attended herself.

 “What I enjoy the most about my mahi is being back at my old intermediate school and reconnecting with long-time work friends.
-I love being a part of my community to ensure that all our children can become confident, active citizens within their families and communities, and grow up knowing that they can succeed in anything that they do if they put in the hard mahi and work towards the treats on offer.”
+I love being a part of my community to ensure that all our children can become confident, active citizens within their families and communities, and grow up knowing that they can succeed in anything that they do if they put in the hard mahi and work towards the treats on offer.
+Working as a teacher at Manurewa Intermediate has truly pushed me into things I haven’t done since I was once a kid – hip hop dancing, cultural performances, talent quests, camping on an island with our students for the first time, the list goes on but it’s all been a joy.”

 The right university environment